How is a cleft or craniofacial disorder diagnosed?

 in infants, signs and symptoms of intracranial pressure, including a full or bulging fontanel (soft spot located on the top of the head), excessive sleepiness compared to other infants of the same age, and excessive irritability or inability to be comforted compared to other infants of the same age

 Radiology studies are typically ordered by the surgical team for diagnostic purposes and to plan your surgery.
 Some examples of these tests include:

-Blood tests are often ordered to determine if a genetic disorder exists.
-Based on your family and medical history and your presenting signs and symptoms, a geneticist will recommend the best type of chromosomal analysis or genetic test for the you.
+Blood may be ordered to determine if you have a genetic disorder.
+Based on your family and medical history and your existing signs and symptoms, a geneticist will recommend the best type of chromosomal analysis or genetic test for you.
 The genetic test verifies whether your craniofacial disorder is associated with a genetic defect.
 Other blood tests may be ordered to rule out other possible causes for your cleft or craniofacial disorder.

 Referrals and Consultations

 The Barrow Cleft and Craniofacial Team may refer you to other specialists, such as cardiologists, endocrinologists, gastroenterologists, neurologists, or pulmonologists, as needed.
 Because we employ a wide range of specialists, many issues and procedures can be addressed at our center.